gzussa/javacodegen/README.md

 **JavaCodeGen** is a **lightweight**, **easy** to use and **highly customizable** file generator framework written in Java for creating file generator tools.
 At this point, we are focusing on **code** generation tool but the framework can technically be used to generate any sort of files.

 The framework helps developers and organizations to increase their productivity and code quality by creating code generation tools that fit their needs.
 Generators are defined through plugins.
 Basically, a plugin represents one generator.
 A generator is the combination of the JavaCodeGen framework plus one specific plugins.
 Plugins are already available and can be used out of the box if they fit your needs.
-Please read `README` files for each plugings to get more informations about their specificities.
+Please read `README` files for each plugins to get more informations about their specificities.

 This framework put together libraries, the structure and low level apis you need in order to create code generators plugins that fit your needs.
 The framework is split in 3 parts.
 * The **Core** module contains all the low level apis needed to create and run a plugin.
 It gives you a simple structure that makes plugin creation very easy to do.
 For more detail about how to create plugins please read the [Template Plugin README](https://github.com/gzussa/javacodegen/tree/master/plugins/template) file.
-* The **Shell** module is the module used to catch and verify user entries when they execute the JavacCodeGen tool.
+* The **Shell** module is the module used to catch and verify user entries when they execute the JavaCodeGen tool.
 At this point, the Shell module only gives a specific set of actions.
 See the [Get Started](#get-started) section to get more informations on how to use the JavaCodeGen tool
 * The **Plugin** folder contains all the plugins that are currently available.
 The **Template** plugin can be used as a bootstrap or get starting bundle for developers who want to create new plugins.
 Please read plugins READMEs for more informations about each plugins.

 More features will come soon.
 Please see the [Roadmap](#roadmap) section for more details.